meerachotai/benchmark_imprinting/README.md

 ### Similarity Scoring

 A rejection-sampling approach is used for similarity scoring (edit_genome.sh).
-Given a similarity score, and a SNP-Indel ratio, the number of SNPs and indels that need to be simulated is estimated (scoring.R), which is the input for simuG (-P).
-The vcf files from simuG are used to calculate the actual score (-V), and then compared with the desire score.
+Given a similarity score, and a SNP-Indel ratio, the number of SNPs and indels that need to be simulated is estimated (scoring.R, -P), which is the input for simuG.
+The vcf files from simuG are used to calculate the actual score (-V), and compared with desired score.
+This is repeated until it is within the window of the desired score.
 This is done per-chromosome basis, which might be slowing down the process.
 Currently working on modifying this process to a whole-genome basis and pruning the genome as a chromosome achieves the desired score. simuG is intended to work on whole-genome, so this might decrease runtime.

 ### Options:
 ```